 - Natural threats include hurricanes, tornadoes, blizzards, wind storms, ice storms, volcanic eruptions, earthquakes, tsunamis, droughts, floods, forest fires, solar flares, heat waves and such.
 But it seems to me that this is a really distorted way of looking at such things.
 It assumes that this planet was created as substrate for human activities, ours to use (and use up), and that when anything "out of the ordinary" happens that interferes with our activities then things are not as they were "intended" to be.
 If you've read the "What do I believe" section of this blog, you know that I don't buy into this idea.
 I don't believe this planet (or universe for that matter) was created at all, or that there is any sort of intention behind the way things work.
 The human race is certainly not a privileged part of this "creation", nor do we have a special role to play in it, other than whatever role we make up for ourselves.
 We are as much an ordinary part of nature as any other animal species.
 But we have spread over almost the whole planet and we have set up our civilization to rely on a certain set of ideal conditions.
 When real conditions vary from that ideal, we consider it to be a disaster.
 But really, all of these things are natural parts of the way things work on this planet.
 We have put ourselves in harm's way, and we shouldn't be too surprised that the results are occasionally disastrous.
 Many of us live in a way that is very isolated from nature, but that isolation is an illusion.
 So be realistic about the range of natural events that occur in the area where you live and the ways they may disrupt your life, and be prepared rather than surprised when natural "disasters" happen.

-- Social threats result from the breakdown of the "social contract", what Vinay Gupta calls "sate failure".
-Many people seem to be unaware that it exists, but I've always thought it was a good thing.
+- Social threats result from the breakdown of the "social contract", what Vinay Gupta calls "state failure".
+Many people seem to be unaware that the social contract exists, or if they are aware, believe that it unfairly restricts their freedom.
+But I've always thought it was a good thing.
 Basically it refers to the agreement by which governments provide security and infrastructure and guarantee certain freedoms and privileges to their citizens and in return those citizens agree to pay taxes and obey the law of the land.
 This deal can break down from either side.
 Governments may welch on their promise to provide security and infrastructure.
 They may also restrict those freedoms and privileges which they are supposed to protect.
 Citizens may evade taxes and break the law.
 And when one side of the social contract starts to fail, it tends to put stress on the other side as well, leading to a downward spiral.
 The failure of security and infrastructure are our immediate concern, in an "emergency preparedness" sense.
 But the loss of freedoms and privileges (what some call "rights") may be an even bigger concern in the long run.
 In any case, it looks like in the times to come, we should be prepared for more social problems – increased criminal activity(random or organized), strikes, riots, revolutions, and wars.

 This post is getting pretty long and it has taken a long time to write, so I think I'll break it off here.
 Next time I'll talk about the threats I'm most concerned about and the preparations I have made or plan to make.